lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md

 Write down your ideas in keywords for each question.
 It will help you to focus your attention on accuracy and grammar when you will start writing.
 In other words, your exam stressed brain will have to multitask less.
 It’s a known fact that when you make up the sentence and think about what to write, it seems for necessary that making a correct word order.
 But you will free your mind of this ‘what-to-write-about’ load if you put down key words before formulating full sentences.

 ## How to write the greeting
-* It’s essential to keep the focus on what you are asked about in the task email, which you are writing an answer to.
+* It’s essential to keep the focus on what you are asked about.
-* Anyway, any email should start with an informal greeting.
+* Any informal email should start with a casual greeting and an informal farewell.
 * Never put a comma after the person you greet, unlike in English.
 * An exclamations mark may be used, but some people consider it too emotional or old-fashioned.